castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 ## Future work

 One of the issues with exposing services this way is it is harder to effectively manage the IP address that would be allocated.
-One nice thing about the `docker-for-mac` approach is it exposes a the first defined `Service` of `type: Loadbalancer` via [VPNKit](https://github.com/moby/vpnkit) on `localahost`.
-This means you could create a `ingress-controller` or istio `Gateway` as a singular entrypoint to your local cluster, and then dynamically steer traffic based of domain, URLs, headers etc. This simplifies how you then think about getting access to deployed services.
+One nice thing about the `docker-for-mac` approach is it exposes the first defined `Service` of `type: Loadbalancer` via [VPNKit](https://github.com/moby/vpnkit) on `localahost`.
+This means you could create a `ingress-controller` or istio `Gateway` as a singular entrypoint to your local cluster, and then dynamically steer traffic based of domain, URLs, headers etc. into your target services.
+This simplifies how you then think about getting access to deployed services.

 One solution to this could be to establish the minikube tunnel, deploy your chosen `ingress controller`or `istio gateway`, discover the allocated `ClusterIP` (which is also the `ExternalIP`) and then edit your `/etc/hosts` file to map hostnames to the allocated IP.
 This would look like so: